 Alexis Tsipras said that many EU leaders recognize the need for Europe to create its own institutions to deal with problems, instead of relying to outside help such as the IMF.

-Speaking to the press before the second day of the EU Summit held in Tallinn, Estonia, the Greek premier acknowledged that there are different views on the subject.
+The Greek premier acknowledged that there are different views on the subject.

 However; he added that “everyone understands the need to move quickly and make brave decisions by 2019”.